 Sometimes the best person to ask for feedback from is— well, yourself!
 Don’t forget to check in with yourself and evaluate where you believe you can improve upon.

 Self-evaluate your performance and analyze what causes you the most stress at work.
-Some common areas to think about are:

 - Time management: Are you struggling to meet deadlines?
 Do you often misjudge how long a task will take to complete?